 Donald Stokes takes the helm

 On 17 September, Sir Donald Stokes replaced Sir George Harriman as Chairman of BLMC.
-George Turnbull was imported from running Triumph to become the Managing Director of the Austin-Morris division.
+George Turnbull was imported from running Triumph to become the Managing Director of the Austin Morris division.
 Also that month all the Mini models now received an all synchromesh gearbox.
 Graham Turner in his book The Leyland Papers claimed that in 1968 the Mini was making a profit of £15 per unit, although the method of calculating this was later disputed.

 In October, the Authi factory at Pamplona in Spain produced its first Mini, a car known as the 1275C.
 During 1965 BMC had gone into partnership with the wholly Spanish owned AUTHI (Automoviles de Turismo Hispano Ingleses SA) in an attempt to circumvent government restrictions on cars imported into Spain.

-Authi was already manufacturing ADO16 1100 models in an upmarket local version and hoped to perform the same trick with the Mini in what was Europe’s fastest growing car market, albeit one still presided over by dictator General Franco.
+Authi was already manufacturing ADO16 1100 models in an upmarket local version and hoped to perform the same trick with the Mini in what was Europe’s fastest growing car market, albeit one still presided over by the Dictator, General Franco.
 Further models followed in 1969; the 1000E and 1000S models.
 In the same month, UK production of the Moke ceased.
 It was not a car suitable for the British climate, and production would now centre on sunnier climes.

 Mini gains a new, larger, cousin